 We are primarily an asset-light provider of transportation services to shippers throughout the United States and in the Canadian provinces of Ontario and Quebec.
 Our over-the-road trucking services include both flatbed and dry van operations and we provide rail-truck and steamship-truck intermodal support services.
-We also offer truck brokerage services, which allow us to supplement our capacity and provide our customers with transportation of freight not handled by our owneroperators.
+We also offer truck brokerage services, which allow us to supplement our capacity and provide our customers with transportation of freight not handled by our owner-operators.
 In addition, we offer full service international freight forwarding and customs house brokerage services.

 Our use of agents and owner-operators reduces our need to provide non-driver facilities and tractor and trailer fleets.
 The primary physical assets we provide to our agents and owner-operators include a portion of our trailer fleet, our headquarters facility, our management information systems and our intermodal depot facilities.
 Our business model provides us with a highly variable cost structure, allows us to grow organically using relatively small amounts of cash, gives us a higher return on assets compared to many of our asset-based competitors and preserves an entrepreneurial spirit among our agents and owner-operators that we believe leads to improved operating performance.
-For the thirteen weeks ended April 3, 2010, approximately 83.1% of our total operating expenses were variable in nature and our capital expenditures were \$0.4 million.
+For the thirteen and twenty-six weeks ended July 3, 2010, approximately 84.4% and 83.8%, respectively, of our total operating expenses were variable in nature and our capital expenditures were \$3.8 million and \$4.2 million, respectively.